jrnold/r4ds-exercise-solutions/docs/transform.md

 #> #   minute <dbl>, time_hour <dttm>
 ```

-Apart from an EWR to LGA flight that was cancelled, the shortest flights are the Envoy Air Flights between EWR and PHL at 80 miles.
+Apart from an EWR to LGA flight that was canceled, the shortest flights are the Envoy Air Flights between EWR and PHL at 80 miles.

 ```r
 arrange(flights, distance)